glezluis/nonlinear-finite-difference/README.md

 ```
 ## Parameters

 The following lines are the paramaters for the differential equation and program.
-You can change them to run a different example
+You can change them to run a different differential equation
 ```
 5   f = symfun((1/8)*(32 + 2*x^3 - u*v), [x, u, v]); % define f(x,y,y')
 6   a = 1; b = 3; h = .1; Alpha = 17; Beta = 43/3; %parameters